cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

-{{Nguyen2021}} discusses how to deploy a digital twin for complex 5G networks.  {{Hong2021}} presents a digital twin platform towards automatic and intelligent management for data center networks, and then proposes a simplified the workflows of network service management.  {{Dai2022}} gives the concept of digital twin and proposes an digital twin-enabled vehicular edge computing (VEC) network, where digital twin can enable adaptive network management via the two- closed loops between physical VEC networks and digital twins.
+{{Nguyen2021}} discusses how to deploy a digital twin for complex 5G networks.  {{Hong2021}} presents a digital twin platform towards automatic and intelligent management for data center networks, and then proposes a simplified workflow of network service management.  {{Dai2022}} gives the concept of digital twin and proposes a digital twin-enabled vehicular edge computing (VEC) network, where digital twin can enable adaptive network management via the two- closed loops between physical VEC networks and digital twins.
 In addition, international workshops dedicated to digital twin in